chentianlu/MCEE-1.0/README.md

 complement to existing metabolomics data preprocessing methods and aid in better understanding the metabolic and biological status of interest.

-The matlab code of MCEE is freely available here.
+The matlab code with GUI of MCEE is freely available here.
 The soft is protect by CPCC, Copyright Protection Center of China.

 Please cite: Li Yitao, Li Mengci, Ni Yan, Jia Wei, Chen Tianlu*, MCEE: A Data Preprocessing Approach for Metabolic Confounding Effect Elimination, Analytical and Bioanalytical Chemistry, https://doi.org/10.1007/s00216-018-0947-4.